Medically reviewed by Katelyn Hagerty, FNP

 You should tell your healthcare provider about any medications for hypertension that you’re using, as blood pressure side effects may come from minoxidil, and those interactions could be very unsafe.

 Rogaine has been on the market since the ‘90s, as have some of its competitors.
-It is typically available in 2% and 5% concentrations.
+It is typically available in 2% and 5% concentrations, but there is also minoxidil 10% (extra strength).

 Neither formulation requires a prescription and both are available over the counter (OTC), as well as online.